I loved ‘The One Memory of Flora Banks’ by Emily Barr, and so I thought I should write a review of ‘The First Wife’ by the same author.

 The setting of this book sounded lovely, and I could just imagine myself walking along the beaches of Cornwall, or wandering around Truro.
 One day I’m going to make it to Cornwall, but until then, it seems I’ll have to keep reading books which are set there.

 Overall, I really enjoyed reading Lily’s story, and the characters she met along the way were also interesting.

-Did you enjoy my review of ‘The First Wife’?
+Did you enjoy my review of ‘The First Wife’ by Emily Barr?
 What are your favourite summer reads?
-Do you think you’ll give this one a go?
+Do you think you’ll give this book a go?